rationalpointofview/rpov/_posts/2016-04-13-mental-model-s2-human-psychology-bias-2.md

 from [cas$hvertising][2]

-Human beings are biologically programmed with the following eight desires:
+Human beings are biologically programmed with the following eight desires:(LF8)

 *   Sexual companionship.
 *   To be superior, winning, keeping up with the Joneses